Sangken: Poi cheng ken

+Songkran

 Sangken is also seen to be celebrated abroad.
 Many Buddhist exist elsewhere where this festival is celebrated with enthusiasm.
 Sangken is celebrated as Songkran in other South East Asian countries.
 Songkran is a new year in the countries like Thailand, Laos, etc., while the Tai Phake celebrate Sangken to invoke the blessings of the Buddha for protection of the mankind from the evils, for peace, harmony, good luck and good health.